riceissa/pandoc-wikilinks-filter/README.md

 the JSON representation.
 Respecting backslash escaping will require modifying Pandoc's Markdown reader and internal JSON representation, so cannot be done purely via scripting.

+You may want to modify the `slugify` function if your wikilink URLs use a different logic.
+Right now it converts `[[I said I'll do my chores]]` to `i-said-i-ll-do-my-chores`.